Euler time discretization of Backward Doubly SDEs and Application to Semilinear SPDEs: Implementation and numerical tests

 \section{Implementation and numerical tests}

 In this part, we are interested in implementing our numerical scheme.
-Our aim is only to test statically its convergence.
-Further analysis of the convergence of the used method and of the error bounds will be accomplished in a future work.
+Our aim is only to demonstrate empirically its convergence.
+We leave for future research the numerical analysis of the fully implementable algorithm.